Dave: Well, that's because they caught us off guard.

 - The War of 1996 from Independence Day lasts from July 2 to July 4, though supplementary material makes it clear that conflicts against alien survivors last for several years.

 - Every single on-screen conflict in the Marvel Cinematic Universe.
-The Chitauri invasion in The Avengers, for instance, lasts twenty minutes.
+The Chitauri invasion in The Avengers, for instance, lasts twenty minutes (it was later stated that it actually lasted a few hours).
 The Outrider/Black Order invasion in Avengers: Infinity War, slightly longer.
 Thanos throwing everything he has at Earth in Avengers: Endgame, about 30 minutes.

 - Aquaman (2018): King Orm's Atlanteans obtain the surrender of the Brine Kingdom about 55 seconds after beginning their invasion.